-The 2018 Baltic Sea Strategy Forum is hosted by the Centre for Military Studies at the University of Copenhagen on 27 September 2018.
-It will take place in a time of significant security concerns in and around the Baltic Sea area.
-As a result of the evolving security landscape, including the role of Russia, NATO and EU will address various defence and security initiatives at high level meetings this summer - with still unknown outcomes and decisions to be implemented and processed subsequently.
+The 2018 Baltic Sea Strategy Forum was hosted by the Centre for Military Studies at the University of Copenhagen on 27 September 2018.
+It took place in a time of significant security concerns in and around the Baltic Sea area.
+As a result of the evolving security landscape, including the role of Russia, NATO and EU addressed various defence and security initiatives at high level meetings this summer - with different outcomes and decisions to be implemented and processed subsequently.
 The combination of external threats and challenges and internal changes in the conditions for Western defence policy, notably ‘techflation’, means that especially the smaller nations, but increasingly also the larger ones will see international defence cooperation as an attractive and important element in their future defence policies.

 The Baltic Sea Strategy Forum is an annual symposium convened on a rotating basis by the institutional members of the steering committee – Åbo Akademi University, the Swedish Defence University, the Institute for Security Policy at Kiel University and the Centre for Military Studies at the University of Copenhagen – or by their partners.
 The symposium has a focus on strategy in the maritime domain ‘on the Baltic Sea and from the Baltic sea’ and brings together scholars and practitioners from nations around – or with an interest in – the Baltic Sea area, and aims to provide a useful platform for free, frank and innovative strategic debate.